 I am interested in how genes influence metabolism.
 In dogs, selective breeding has resulted an unusual genetic architecture that makes mapping disease-associated loci remarkably tractable with much smaller numbers than in human populations.
 We study pet dogs and use comparative genomics to identify genes that are responsible for determining obesity susceptibility in dogs and humans.
 Employing both candidate and genome-wide approaches to gene and mutation discovery has been useful and we have studied Labradors, flatcoated retrievers, brachycephalic breeds and golden retrievers so far.

-The mechanism of action and physiological consequences of variants of interest are tested in the lab in cellular models, and at a whole-dog level by examining their effect on eating behaviour and physiology.
+The mechanism of action and physiological consequences of variants of interest are tested in the lab in cellular models, and at a whole-animal level by examining their effect on eating behaviour and physiology.
 All our canine studies are carried out with volunteer owners and their pet or working dogs.

 We also work on the clinical relevance of our findings and you can see some of our advice for owners of obesity prone pets here.